romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 example).
 Two neutral tags have been added for these constructions:

    * At the text-level `<span>`: this tag is neutral, with no special meaning.
-Its use allows to create specific formatting rules for textual content (eg when we add the class `skill`).
+It is used to create specific formatting rules for textual content (*e.g.* when we add the class `skill`).
    * Structure tag `<div>`: this tag is neutral, it is used to create a **div**ision in the code which no special meaning.
 Unlike `span` it causes a line break.